tahteche/Fundamental-of-Computing-Projects/README.md

-# Coursera's [Fundamentals of Computing](https://www.coursera.org/specializations/computer-fundamentals) (created by Rice University)
+# My Projects for Rice University's [Fundamentals of Computing](https://www.coursera.org/specializations/computer-fundamentals) (on Coursera)
 ## Course Creators: Luay Nakhleh, Joe Warren, John Greiner, Scott Rixner, Stephen Wong

-Currently taking the "Fundamentals of Computing" specialisation by Cousera which comprises the following 6 courses and a capstone exam:
+Took the "Fundamentals of Computing" specialisation by Rice University on Coursera which comprises the following 6 courses and a capstone exam:

 1. [An Introduction to Interactive Programming in Python (Part 1)](https://www.coursera.org/learn/interactive-python-1)
 2. [An Introduction to Interactive Programming in Python (Part 2)](https://www.coursera.org/learn/interactive-python-2)